CameronWhiteCS/SqueezeRecorder/README.md

 # SqueezeRecorder

 SqueezeRecorder is a free and open source macro recorder designed specifically for Old School Runescape.
-It allows you to record your mouse movements, mouse clicks, and some key presses and then play them back on a loop.
+It allows you to record your mouse movements, mouse clicks (including shift clicking), and some key presses and then play them back on a loop.
 Recordings can even be shared with your friends thanks to SqueezeRecorder's relative coordinate system.
 SqueezeRecorder works on all operating systems and all OSRS clients.

 # Benefits